Miss Universe 2025: Casino promotion

 On 3 November 2025, the Metropolitan Police Bureau in Bangkok launched an investigation after Itsaragrisil, the chairman of the Miss Universe Thailand Host Committee, filed a complaint stating that MUO instructed contestants of the 74th Miss Universe pageant to film promotional materials for an online gambling website at their hotel, which may constitute a violation of Thai law.
 MGI denied any involvement and stated that the promotion was solely the responsibility of MUO.
 Itsaragrisil gave a statement to the police and formally denied wrongdoing.

-Sash ceremony
+Sash ceremony walkout

-On 4 November 2025, during the sash ceremony event, Itsaragrisil reprimanded Mexico's Fátima Bosch for not participating in promotional events, allegedly calling her "dumb", and had her escorted out by security after she attempted to interrupt.
+On 4 November 2025, during the sash ceremony event, Itsaragrisil reprimanded Mexico's Fátima Bosch for not participating in promotional events, implied her actions made her "dumb", and had her escorted out by security after she attempted to interrupt.
 Several other contestants walked out in solidarity.
-The reigning titleholder, Victoria Kjær Theilvig, also left the venue and said that Itsaragrisil's words had been "beyond disrespectful".
+The reigning titleholder, Victoria Theilvig, also left the venue and said that Itsaragrisil's words had been "beyond disrespectful".
 Miss Universe owner Raúl Rocha later condemned Itsaragrisil's conduct as unacceptable, ordered the suspension of the sash ceremony, and announced that Itsaragrisil's role in official Miss Universe activities would be restricted, while CEO Mario Búcaro was sent to Thailand to coordinate with Miss Grand International to ensure the competition continues professionally and safely.
-Itsaragrisil issued a formal apology to all contestants during the welcoming ceremony, and denied using the word "dumb".
+Itsaragrisil issued a formal apology to all contestants during the welcoming ceremony, and denied using the words "dumb" or "dumb head", stating that the word he actually used was "damage", which means harm or loss.

+Voting irregularities

+Voting for the people's choice ended on November 19, but organizers suddenly extended the voting for Most Beautiful People without prior notice.
+The Philippines, Bangladesh, and other countries led the original results.
+Two days after the coronation, Miss Palestine released a video citing some irregularities in the voting procedure and claimed that it was tampered.